petbox-dev/tafra/README.md

     def to_list(self, columns: Optional[Iterable[str]] = None):
         """
-        Return a list of lists, each list being a column
+        return a list of lists, each list being a column
         """
         if columns is None:
             return list(self._data[c] for c in self.columns)